lambdaclass/ethrex-zisk-ethproofs/README.md

 | `./input`    | Stores the input file generated for each block                                              |
 | `./proof`    | Stores the proof files generated for each block.
 A subfolder named after the block number will be created for each block |
 | `./log`      | Stores the log file generated for each block                                                |

+## License

+All crates in this monorepo are licensed under one of the following options:

+The Apache License, Version 2.0 (see LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)

+The MIT License (see LICENSE-MIT or http://opensource.org/licenses/MIT)

+You may choose either license at your discretion.